 - Calories count

-- Does electricity affect the quality of hardness of water?
+- Does electricity affect the quality of the hardness of water?

 - Catalytic decomposition